A Doctor’s Journal Entry on August 8,1945 by Vikram Seth

 Vikram Seth is adored by his readers for his humanism and deft portrayal of characters.
 In this poem, written more as a diary, he brings alive the lament and the wrenching pain of the ordinary civilians.
 They were mere pawns, caught in the whirlpool of strategic maneuvering of the two nations locked in war.

 To add to his horror, the artery in his neck had been bruised.
 As a doctor he knew how ominous it was.
-‘Was he going to bleed to death,’ he wondered.
-Trembling with fear and nervousness, he yelled at his wife summoning her to his presence at once.
-Hopefully for him, she appeared, apparently very shaken.
+‘Am I going to bleed to death,’ he wondered.
+Trembling with trepidation, he shouted to his wife summoning her to his presence at once.
+Hopefully for him, she appeared, undoubtedly very shaken.
 She had blood stains on her body.
-The blast seemed to have reduced her to a miserable soul.
+The blast seemed to have reduced her to a lump of nervous wreck.
 As the husband, he tried to instill some hope in her.
 ‘We will pull it through,’ seemed to be his message to her as he held her by her elbow.

 The doctor’s conscience told him that he should do something for his beleaguered staff, but his enfeebled body did not permit him.
 Thirst and injury had taken a toll of his stamina.
 He slumped on the ground although he desperately wanted to reach the hospital.
 There was not even drop of water to quench his thirst.

 The doctor felt breathless, perhaps out of exhaustion and thirst.
 However, in a show of remarkable tenacity, he could muster some strength in his limbs to get on his feet again.
 He had been completely stripped of his clothes by the fury and the fire unleashed by the blast.
 He felt no need to cover his body.
 A normal man’s sense of shame had deserted him.
 He was distraught though, reflecting upon his predicament and the way his mind had been benumbed by the dance of death and destruction all around.